tcnksm/gcli/README.md

 ## Usage

 To start new command line tool, run below.
 It generates new cli skeleton project.
 At least, you must provide executable name.
+You can run `go build` todo application from beginning.

 ```bash
 $ gcli new [options] NAME